 Thank you for visiting ASCO's patient information website, Cancer.Net.
 ASCO welcomes your comments and questions about Cancer.Net and its patient information program.
 Below are answers to some frequently asked questions about the site's content, technical support, and navigation assistance, as well as general contact information.

-Please note that ASCO staff cannot answer personal medical questions or provide treatment recommendations.
+Please note that ASCO staff cannot answer personal medical questions, give treatment recommendations, or provide direct financial support.
 Please talk with your doctor about all individual cancer care decisions.

 How do I find an oncologist in my area?